-How much is a slip and fall lawsuit worth?
+How much is your slip and fall lawsuit worth?
 This is a question I hear often, but it isn’t a one size fits all answer.
 The fact is every case is different and every person is different, so there is not a universal answer.
 Fear not, though, because every case does have a number, and it is predicated on some very serious issues.

 To determine what your skip and fall case is worth, the amount you will get at the end of the case, lets determine what factors we have to look at to decide what the outcome will be.